Skip Navigation

 8. The PCAC will meet at times and places convenient to its members and will provide public notice of the dates, times, and locations of their meetings pursuant to the requirements of the Opens Meeting Act.
 The PCAC chairperson or designee will provide meeting minutes to the Board in a timely manner.

-10. The PCAC will serve in an advisory capacity only and will not conflict, in any way, with the responsibilities of the Board, nor will they in any way alter the relationships between the Board and external individuals or groups who may wish to meet with or present issues to the Board.
+11. The PCAC will serve in an advisory capacity only and will not conflict, in any way, with the responsibilities of the Board and the Superintendent, nor will they in any way alter the relationships between the Board and external individuals or groups who may wish to meet with or present issues to the Board.

-11. Except as specifically authorized by the Board, advisory committees will not:
+12. Except as specifically authorized by the Board, the PCAC will not:

 1. Raise funds